axx8676/PLCnext-file-swap/README.md

 # PLCnext-file-swap
-Swaps the project files on the PLCnext Control with the project files on the SD Card upon insertion.
+Loads the project from the SD Card onto the PLC and archives the project from the PLC on the SD Card.

 <h2> Materials/Software Needed: </h2>